liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/all-fav-2023-2024.jpg"
   title="All Favourites (2023 vs 2024)" %}

-- It seems that characters that gotten their variant between the time when 2023 and 2024 surveys was carried out (such as {% chara_link Polaris Mask %}, {% chara_link Lilac %}, {% chara_link Kalaski %})
+- It seems that characters that gotten their variant forms between the time when 2023 and 2024 surveys were carried out (such as {% chara_link Polaris Mask %}, {% chara_link Lilac %}, {% chara_link Kalaski %})
 - {% chara_link Tsuneaki %} have their ranking boosted quite significantly, further suggesting that the amount of character appearance in story and recency biases do play a role in their ranking.

 {% include figure-image.html path="/assets/img/survey-2024/top10-2023-2024.jpg"